Grenish/oss-wiki/README.md

 - **Customizable Layouts:** Easily adapt the look and feel to your project's branding.
 - **Open Contribution Model:** Simple, transparent contribution workflow for all users.
 - **Type-Safe Content:** Uses [Zod](https://zod.dev/) schemas for frontmatter and metadata validation.
-- **Contributor Tracking:** Automatically display contributors for each documentation page.

 ## Project Structure